Approximation of multipartite quantum states: revised version with new applications: Appendix: Basic characteristics from the classes and

 I am grateful to A.S.Holevo, G.G.Amosov and E.R.Loubenets for useful discussion.
-I am also grateful to L.Lami for the collaboration that motivated this research.
+I am grateful to M.Plenio and to the participants of his seminar at Ulm University (where the initial version of this work was reported) for useful comments.
+I am also grateful to L.Lami for the collaboration that motivated the final stage of this research.
+Special thanks to S.Becker for construction of a counterexample showing that the condition (\ref{FA-SC+}) is not a criterion of the FA-property.